dingff/match-kit/README.md

 When multiple patterns could match a value, the following priority rules apply:

-1. Exact matches take highest priority
+1. `Some` and `None` special patterns take highest priority
-2. `Some` and `None` special patterns
+2. Exact matches (string/number/boolean)
 3. `any` and `not` patterns
 4. Regular expression patterns
 5. Wildcard patterns (with patterns having fewer wildcards taking precedence)